everypolitician/everypolitician/about.md

 ## How do I get involved?

-If you already have Popolo format data for your country’s politicians, let us know, and we’ll add it to the growing list.
+If you‘ve already published Popolo format data for your country’s politicians (or know of such data for a country not on our map), let us know, and we’ll add it to the growing list.

 If you have the information in another format, and would like assistance